 Wild Sea Otter Population Surveys, Sekui, Washington, PUO College of Arts and Sciences and the Washington Department of Fish and Wildlife.
 Student Researchers: Hannah Claussenius-Kalman & Julia Wengeler, July 2015

 Association of Zoos and Aquariums, Hannah Claussenius-Kalman, Poster Presentation, September 2015, Salt Lake City, UT

-This project is a program evaluation of an animal-assisted therapy program at two domestic violence shelters: Monika’s House and Raphael’s House in Beaverton and Portland respectively.
-We have completed a two year formative evaluation (see link here) and presented this work at five academic conferences, students will be presenting at the American Evaluator Association’s conference in November, a manuscript of this work will also be submitted to their peer-review journal in the fall.
+This program evaluation assessed an animal-assisted therapy program at two domestic violence shelters: Monika’s House and Raphael’s House in Beaverton and Portland respectively.
+We have completed a three year formative evaluation (see link here) and presented this work at five academic conferences, a manuscript of this work is in preparation for submission to the American Journal of Evaluation.

 The Efficacy of Gender and Sexuality Education and The Center for Gender Equity, College of Arts and Sciences and The Center for Gender Equity (and Sexual Diversity), Student Researchers: Kaira Bird (Psychology, 20′) & Marissa Williams (Psychology, 19′)